-- The first password would have a PasswordEncoder id of bcrypt and encodedPassword of \$2a \$10\$dXJ3SW6G7P50lGmMkkmwe.20cQQubK3.HZWzG3YB1tlRy.fqvM/BG.
-When matching it would delegate to BCryptPasswordEncoder - 2 The second password would have a PasswordEncoder id of noop and encodedPassword of password.
+- The first password would have a PasswordEncoder id of bcrypt and encodedPassword of \$2a \$10\$dXJ3SW6G7P501GmMkkmwe.20cQQubK3.HZWzG3YB1tlRy.fqvM/BG.
+When matching it would delegate to BCryptPasswordEncoder - The second password would have a PasswordEncoder id of noop and encodedPassword of password.
 When matching it would delegate to NoOpPasswordEncoder - The third password would have a PasswordEncoder id of pbkdf2 and encodedPassword of 5d923b44a6d129f3ddf3e3c8d29412723dcbde72445e8ef6bf3b508fbf17fa4ed4d6b99ca763d8dc.
-When matching it would delegate to Pbkdf2PasswordEncoder - The fourth password would have a PasswordEncoder id of scrypt and encodedPassword of \$e0801\$8bWJaSu2IKSn9Z9kM +TPXfOc/9bdYSrN1oD9qfVThWEwdRTnO7re7Ei+fUZRJ68k9lTyuTeUp4of4g24hHnazw== \$OAOec05+bXxvuu/1qZ6NUR+xQYvYv7BeL1QxwRpY5Pc= When matching it would delegate to SCryptPasswordEncoder - The final password would have a PasswordEncoder id of sha256 and encodedPassword of 97cde38028ad898ebc02e690819fa220e88c62e0699403e94fff291cfffaf8410849f27605abcbc0.
+When matching it would delegate to Pbkdf2PasswordEncoder - The fourth password would have id 4 а PasswordEncoder of and encodedPassword of \$e0801\$8bWJaSu2IKSn9Z9kM scrypt +TPXfOc/9bdYSrN1oD9qfVThWEwdRTnO7re7Ei+fUZRJ68k9lTyuTeUp4of4q24hHnazw== \$OAOec05+bXxvuu/1qZ6NUR+xQYvYv7BeL1QxwRpY5Pc= When matching it would delegate to SCryptPasswordEncoder - The final password would have a PasswordEncoder id of sha256 and encodedPassword of 97cde38028ad898ebc02e690819fa220e88c62e0699403e94fff291cfffaf8410849f27605abcbc0.
 When matching it would delegate to StandardPasswordEncoder